rafaco/InAppDevTools/README.md

 You can also enable our library and the source inclusion/inspection in your release builds.
 This is not recommended but can be useful for beta versions:
 * Include `enabledOnRelease = true` in your configuration
 * Remove `sourceInclusion` and `sourceInspection` from your configuration or ensure both of them are `true`.
-* Stop using our noop flavor in your release dependencies. i.e. replace `releaseImplementation 'es.rafaco.inappdevtools:noop:...'` by `releaseImplementation 'es.rafaco.inappdevtools:androidx:...'`
+* Stop using our `noop` artifact in your release dependencies. i.e. replace `releaseImplementation 'es.rafaco.inappdevtools:noop:...'` by `releaseImplementation 'es.rafaco.inappdevtools:androidx:...'`

 <!--This library work out of the box for developer compilations which include Source inspection, allowing users to view and share your source code.
 In order to provide this features, your apk contains your source code as well as you compiled code (a zip file asset).
 We can directly read your app's assets but we also include a a zip file in your apk with other source files: